Links on Android Authority may earn us a commission. Learn more.

 Instead of having to upgrade to the inevitable PS5 Pro in five years to get the very best console hardware, with a PC, you can just swap out your graphics card or even your CPU and motherboard if you’re fixing up a really old rig.
 A top-tier gaming PC will always be more powerful than any games console, and that’s just a fact.

 My other favorite aspect of PC gaming vs console gaming is the choice of peripherals.
 I can play FPS games with a mouse and keyboard, but if I want to use a controller for Dark Souls or fighting games, I have plenty of choices.
-Aside from Microsoft’s Xbox and PC-compatible gamepads, I can even use the Nintendo Switch Pro controller or one of Sony’s DualShock 4 controllers because they’re both compatible with plenty of Steam games.
+Aside from Microsoft’s Xbox and third-party PC-compatible controllers, I can even use the Nintendo Switch Pro controller or one of Sony’s DualShock 4 controllers because they’re both compatible with plenty of Steam games.

 Hardware freedom of choice is far from the only thing PC gaming has going for it.
 In fact, when it comes to games, you will find more variety on a PC than on any console.
 Competitive free-to-play MOBAs, countless battle royale shooters, MMORPGs, obscure indies, and shiny Triple-A games alike call online game stores their home.
 Better yet, there are no extra monthly fees for online play — unless it’s a subscription-based game — and sales are frequent.
 I have to concede that consoles have an advantage with some exclusives, but that is becoming rarer as time goes on.
 Even famous console franchises like Final Fantasy can now be found on Steam.